Barrie's Birthplace - a ghost story about Peter Pan’s creator

 Barrie's Birthplace is really all about Peter Pan, one of the characters created by the Scottish playwright, J M Barrie.
 The house where he was born is in Kirriemuir, a pleasant little red sandstone town in the old county of Angus.
 The ordinary dwelling where Sir James Barrie grew up, long before he found literary fame and became a benefactor to the town, is today in the care of the National Trust for Scotland.

 I visited Barrie's Birthplace a few years ago, while researching material for a guidebook.
 At the reception desk I fell into conversation with the National Trust for Scotland volunteer on duty that afternoon.
-She told me the following story about Barrie's Birthplace.
+She told me the following story about the house where the playwright was born.

 One day, in the house of JM Barrie's birth...